Superman/Batman: Apocalypse: Plot

-Weeks after the events that led to Lex Luthor's arrest, the impeachment of his presidency, and Superman and Batman's success in saving the world from a kryptonite meteor, a spaceship crash-lands in Gotham City Harbor.
-While Batman investigates the sunken craft, a young girl emerges from the water and accidentally wrecks Batman's boat.
-She is naked and has no knowledge of Earth languages or customs.
-On the shore, she encounters three longshoremen, one of whom tries to advance on her.
-She attacks two of them out of self-defense, while the third one gives her his coat to cover herself.
-As the girl progresses into the city, she inadvertently wreaks havoc with her strong Kryptonian powers (with Batman in pursuit) until Superman arrives to correct the damage, allowing Batman to eventually expose her to a piece of Kryptonite which weakens and injures her mentally.
+Weeks after the events that led to Lex Luthor's arrest, the impeachment of his presidency, and Superman and Batman's success in saving the world from a kryptonite meteor, a spaceship crash-lands in Gotham City Harbor, from which a young girl emerges.
+She inadvertently wreaks havoc with her powers until Superman arrives to correct the damage, allowing Batman to eventually expose her to Kryptonite which weakens and injures her mentally.

-With Superman's help, they discover the girl is Kara Zor-El, the niece of the late Jor-El and Lara, making her Superman's biological first cousin.
-She has been in suspended animation for decades due to her rocket crashing off course, resulting in Kara being physically younger than her younger cousin.
-While Superman welcomes Kara, teaches her English, and helps her adjust to Earth's society, Batman remains suspicious, even considering the possibility of Kara being an enemy.
-Kara states that she would never hurt her baby cousin.
-Tipped off by Batman, Wonder Woman and Lyla ambush Kara and Clark Kent, Superman's alter ego, in a park and suggest they train Kara at Themyscira, the only place where she can learn how to control her powers.
-Superman reluctantly agrees to let them train Kara, but still prefers to watch over her himself; however, Batman and Wonder Woman advise Superman to steer clear of Kara, criticizing his care of her.
+With Superman's help, they discover the girl is Kara Zor-El, Superman's cousin, who has been in suspended animation for decades.
+While Superman welcomes Kara, teaches her English, and helps her adjust to Earth society, Batman remains suspicious, even considering the possibility of Kara being an enemy.
+Tipped off by Batman, Wonder Woman and Lyla ambush Kara and Clark Kent, Superman's alter ego, in a park and suggest they train Kara at Themyscira.
+Superman reluctantly agrees, but Batman and Wonder Woman advise Superman to steer clear of Kara, criticizing his care of her.

-On the desolate planet Apokolips, Darkseid learns of Kara's presence on Earth and orders Granny Goodness to have her brought to Apokolips as a possible leader for the Female Furies, as Big Barda is no longer his servant and the warrior Treasure being a failed candidate.
+On the desolate planet Apokolips, Darkseid learns of Kara's presence on Earth and orders Granny Goodness to have her brought to Apokolips as a possible leader for the Female Furies.
 Two months later, Batman and Superman are checking on Kara on Themyscira during a sparring match against Artemis.
 When Kara and Lyla sneak away for a swim, a horde of Doomsday clones arrives from Apokolips.
-Superman, Batman, Wonder Woman, and the Amazonian army fight them until Superman vaporizes them all with his heat vision.
-Batman, however, guesses the reason for the clones' attack and discovers Kara missing and Lyla dead; a last manifestation of her precognition reveals that the culprit is none other than Darkseid, who ordered a diversion to keep them busy allowing time for Granny to kidnap Kara.
-Once Kara is brought to Apokolips, Darkseid begins the process of brainwashing her.
-After he is finished, Kara turns cold-hearted and bloodthirsty, begins serving Darkseid and becomes the captain of his honor guard.
+Superman, Batman, Wonder Woman, and the Amazons fight them until Superman vaporizes them with his heat vision.
+Batman, however, discovers Kara missing and Lyla dead, with Darkseid ordering the attack as a diversion to allow time for Granny to kidnap Kara.
+On Apokolips, Darkseid brainwashes her into becoming the captain of the Furies.